nicklockwood/ShapeScript/Help/export.md

 **Export is a paid upgrade that can be unlocked via in-app purchase in the [ShapeScript App](https://apps.apple.com/app/id1441135869).
 Export is not available in the free ShapesScript Viewer.**

 To export your model, select the `File > Purchase Export Feature…`  menu (**Cmd-Shift-E**) to unlock the export functionality.
-Once unlocked, this menu will be renamed to `Export…`.
+Once unlocked, this menu will change to `Export…`.

 **Note:** If the `Export…` menu is grayed-out, it is most likely because your model is still being generated.
 Wait for the loading spinner in the top-left of the ShapeScript document window to finish before trying to export.

 ![Generating](images/generating.png)

-Some model formats do not support embedding geometry and textures or materials in a single file.
-In this case, ShapeScript will export a folder containing the model and associated assets as separate files.

-ShapeScript currently supports the following export formats:
+ShapeScript can export your model in a variety of formats, selectable from the export window:

 Extension             | File Type                                                       | Supports All Features :--------------------| :-------------------------------------------------|:------------------------------